DataDog/hiring-engineers/zero2datadog/docs/apm.rst

 Bonus: Service vs Resource?
 ----------------------------

-What is the difference between a Service and a Resource?
+* *What is the difference between a Service and a Resource?*

 Dashboard: Unified APM and Metrics
 ===================================

-Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
+* *Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.*

 .. figure:: _images/bits.png
 	:align: center
+	:height: 100 px
+	:width: 100 px

-	:caption: APM and Infrastructure Metrics
+	APM and Infrastructure Metrics

-.. pending
+.. in progress

 Please include your fully instrumented app in your submission, as well.